About your course

 At this level of study you are expected to work independently and much of the learning is self-guided.
 Lectures, workshops, seminars and reading lists provide a framework around which you can think, discuss, debate and produce your assessments.

 Formal lectures introduce concepts and tutorials and workshops offer the opportunity for deeper investigation.
-You will then be invited to present a paper at a group seminar which will be used as a starting point for peer group debate.To support your independent study, course materials, presentations and handouts are available on Blackboard – the University’s virtual learning environment.
+You will then be invited to present a paper at a group seminar which will be used as a starting point for peer group debate.To support your independent study, course materials, presentations and handouts are available on Canvas – the University’s virtual learning environment.

 Practice is at the heart of the curriculum and all course modules build the foundations for this practice.
 During your placements you will work with a Practice Teacher and will need to demonstrate what you have learnt through the Practice Evidence Tool.